Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: Introduction

 Motivated by physics, Chen--Ruan cohomology was introduced in the paper \cite{chenruan} in the analytic category, and in the two papers by Abramovich--Graber--Vistoli \cite{agv1} and \cite{agv2} in the algebraic category.
 This has produced two parallel objects: the Chen--Ruan cohomology and the stringy Chow ring, which provide the basis to develop the quantum cohomology ring of an orbifold.
 This cohomology ring recovers as a subalgebra the ordinary rational cohomology ring of the topological space that underlies the orbifold.
-As a vector space, the Chen--Ruan cohomology of $X$ is simply the cohomology of the Inertia of $X$.
-If $X$ is an orbifold, its \emph{Inertia} $I(X)$ is constructed as the disjoint union, for $g$ in the stabilizer of some point $x$ of $X$, of the locus stabilized by $g$ in $X$ (see Definition \ref{definertia}).
-As an example, the orbifold $X$ itself appears as a connected component of $I(X)$, as the locus fixed by the identical automorphism, which is trivially in the stabilizer group of every point.
-All the other connected components of the Inertia $I(X)$ are usually called \emph{twisted sectors}.
+As a vector space, the Chen--Ruan cohomology of $X$ is simply the cohomology of the inertia stack of $X$.
+If $X$ is an orbifold, its \emph{inertia stack} $I(X)$ is, loosely speaking, constructed as the disjoint union, for $g$ in the stabilizer of some point $x$ of $X$, of the locus stabilized by $g$ in $X$ (see Definition \ref{definertia}).
+As an example, the orbifold $X$ itself appears as a connected component of $I(X)$, as the locus fixed by the identity automorphism, which is trivially in the stabilizer group of every point.
+All the other connected components of the inertia stack $I(X)$ are usually called \emph{twisted sectors}.
 In this paper we use the algebraic language, and whenever the word \virg{orbifold} is mentioned, it stands for smooth Deligne--Mumford stack.

 Among the first examples of smooth Deligne--Mumford stacks in the literature there are the moduli of smooth pointed curves \mgn \ and their compactifications \mbgn.
 It seems thus interesting to study their Chen--Ruan cohomology.
-This has been done so far for \mb{1}{1} \ (a special case of weighted projective space) and for $\mathcal{M}_{2}$ and $\overline{\mathcal{M}}_2$ by Spencer \cite{spencer} (see also \cite{spencer2}).
+This has been done so far for \mb{1}{1} (a special case of weighted projective space) and for $\mathcal{M}_{2}$ and $\overline{\mathcal{M}}_2$ by Spencer \cite{spencer} (see also \cite{spencer2}).

 In the present work, we investigate the Chen--Ruan cohomology ring for $\mathcal{M}_{1,n}$ and $\overline{\mathcal{M}}_{1,n}$ with rational coefficients, assuming knowledge of the cohomology of \mun \ and \mbun.
 We show how it is possible to describe the stringy Chow ring in a similar fashion.
-Indeed we show that for all the twisted sectors, the cycle map from the Chow ring to the cohomology is an isomorphism.
+Indeed we show that for each twisted sector, the cycle map from the Chow ring to cohomology is an isomorphism.